stratema/amentum/README.md

 ## Documentation

-A full set of examples of how Amentum is used can be found [here](https://stratema.github.io/amentum).
+A (not yet) full set of examples of how Amentum is used can be found [here](https://stratema.github.io/amentum).

 ## Dependencies